astravant/digitalgarden/_pages/about.md

 Hi, Brandon Spiess here.

-I work in technology and focus on the intersection of artificial intelligence and decentralized systems.
+I focus on the intersection of artificial intelligence, decentralized systems, and social technology.

 I have interests ranging across biology, economics, technology, longevity, crypto, and others.